rhel-labs/learn-katacoda/sql-server-ubi/step1.md

 `mkdir -p /var/mssql/scripts`{{execute T1}}

-Move the script file from the /root directory to the newly created scripts directory
+Copy the script file from the /root directory to the newly created scripts directory

-`mv ./imoltp.sql /var/mssql/scripts/`{{execute T1}}
+`cp ./imoltp.sql /var/mssql/scripts/`{{execute T1}}

 > **NOTE:** In SQL Server 2019, the container runs using a non-root user by default.
 The default user is *mssql* with uid *10001*.
 Modify and set the appropriate user ownership for the script directory created to uid:10001 that maps to the *mssql* user.